MTV & Viacom Voting Experience

 After creating initial sketches, wires and mobile prototypes to hone in on the concept, I then went on to oversee a UX Designer and Visual Designer working on the core product.

-The Voting experience has since supported multiple Viacom Events like MTV Movie & TV Awards, MTV VMAs and CMT Music Awards.
-It can be skinned to support different event brand needs.
+The voting experience has been scaled to support multiple Viacom events like MTV Movie & TV Awards, MTV VMAs and CMT Music Awards.
 See examples below: